HIPAA Alert: Potential Data Breach Learn More

 Other Risk Factors

-Several other factors may increase risk for prostate cancer, but further research is required to confirm their impact.
-These include:
+Several other factors may increase a person’s risk for prostate cancer, but their relationship with cancer is less well-known.
+Further research is needed to confirm their impact.
+These possible risk factors include:

 • Smoking